MATRIX vs. Moodle

 MATRIX Course page

-This was a comparison of the most important features between MATRIX and Moodle.
+This was a comparison of the most important feature differences between MATRIX and Moodle.

 This comparison paper was written in August 2020 based on publicly available documentation on both vendors' sites.
 It was prepared as a guide and is not intended to be exhaustive.
 The comparison information is for guidance only and does not constitute any contractual representation, warranty or obligation on our part.
 Liability for errors, omissions or consequential loss is expressly disclaimed.